In a Nutshell:

 We regard this one as a swing and a miss, and in the following sections, we’ll tell you exactly why.
 Make no mistake, this chair gets some things right and has many well-implemented features.

-An Overview of the Osaki Amamedic Juno II Massage Chair
+Key Features of the Osaki Amamedic Juno II Massage Chair

-This isn’t the biggest massage chair on the market, but it’s not tiny either.
-It has a footprint of 57.1″ L x 29.5″ W x 42.9″ H when sitting upright and 67.3″ L x 29.5″ W x 33.5″ H when fully reclined and weighs in at 177.5 pounds.
+This isn’t the biggest massage chair on the market, but it’s not tiny.
+Its footprint is 57.1″ L x 29.5″ W x 42.9″ H when sitting upright and 67.3″ L x 29.5″ W x 33.5″ H when fully reclined, and it weighs 177.5 pounds.

-That’s actually surprisingly lightweight, but it’s still too heavy for most folks to wrestle into position without some additional assistance.
+That’s surprisingly lightweight, but it’s still too heavy for most folks to wrestle into position without some additional assistance.

 Osaki Amamedic Juno II black variant and its dimensions when sitting upright and when fully reclined